-- an appropriate school sanction applied (see list below) - support to understand the impact of their behavioural choices and to make amends to their victim - support to change their behavioural choices and to understand the feelings which are driving them - specialist interventions and/or referrals to other agencies e.g. educational psychology, where appropriate permanent exclusion
+- an appropriate school sanction applied (see list below) - support to understand the impact of their behavioural choices and to make amends to their victim - support to change their behavioural choices and to understand the feelings which are driving them - specialist interventions and/or referrals to other agencies e.g. educational psychology, where appropriate

-Continued bullying will almost always lead to fixed term exclusion and in the instances where the above remediations prove ineffective will lead to permanent exclusion.
+Continued bullying will almost always lead to suspension and in the instances where the above remediations prove ineffective will lead to permanent exclusion.
 The range of sanctions that will be applied will therefore range from:

-- official warnings to cease offending
+- · official warnings to cease offending

 - sanctions in line with school behaviour management

-- actions of restorative justice
+- actions and/or programmes of restorative justice

-- minor fixed-term exclusion
+- minor suspension

+- major suspension

-- major fixed-term exclusion
+- permanent exclusion